The Kings Park/Kings Glen PTA is proud to announce the Care to Share initiative is back.

 Kings Park students can donate school purchased items (non-perishable & unopened) such as unpeeled oranges & apples, juice cups, crackers, and muffins.

-Kings Glen students can donate all unopened school purchased items such as fruit, dairy items, packaged crackers & muffins and juice.
+Kings Glen students can donate all unopened school purchased items such as fruit, milk, cheese sticks, packaged crackers & muffins.

 VOLUNTEERS ARE NEEDED TO MAKE THIS PROGRAM A SUCCESS!